dsi-principles-prog/midterm-yilinyang123/README2.md

 All the users in this dataset are from the USA.

 **Target Variable** - "country_destination"\
-there are 12 possible outcomes of the destination country: 'US'-USA, 'FR'-France, 'CA'-Canada, 'GB'-Great Britain, 'ES'-Spain, 'IT'-Italy, 'PT'-Portugal, 'NL'-Netherlands,'DE'-Denmark, 'AU'-Australia, 'NDF' (no destination found), and 'other'.
+There are 12 possible outcomes of the destination country: 'US'-USA, 'FR'-France, 'CA'-Canada, 'GB'-Great Britain, 'ES'-Spain, 'IT'-Italy, 'PT'-Portugal, 'NL'-Netherlands,'DE'-Denmark, 'AU'-Australia, 'NDF' (no destination found), and 'other'.

 **Predictor Variable** (Description in import notebook)\
 [1]"id"